This post may include affiliate links.

 I’m sure you’re not without some bruises, scratches or scars (even if they’re not visible on the outside).

-Where ever you are – these pulled me through when I needed a reminder that passion, work and a good idea are there.
+Where ever you are – these books have pulled me through when I needed a reminder that passion, work and a good idea are there.
 And whether you’re there or need something to motivate you to get you started.
 Try these.

 But then I saw it in store and thought it was worth a try.
 I hadn’t read a book like this before.